elhaj101/mildew-detector/README.md

 ## Business Case

-Here’s the updated response for question ten, tailored to your project:

 1. **What is the business objective requirement for the machine learning solution?**
    - Build an image montage so the business manager can visually differentiate between sick and healthy leaves.